apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

         When `true`, if Unique, Aggregate, or Duplicate is not specified when creating a table, a Duplicate model table without sorting columns and prefix indexes will be created by default.

         `"enable_duplicate_without_keys_by_default" = "false"`

+    * `skip_write_index_on_load`

+        Whether to enable skip inverted index on load for this table.

+        If this property is set to 'true', skip writting index (only inverted index now) on first time load and delay writting index to compaction.
+It can reduce CPU and IO resource usage for high throughput load.

+        `"skip_write_index_on_load" = "false"`

     * Dynamic partition related